macelux/Larvel-API/README.md

 6. Generate an app encryption key - php artisan key:generate

+7. Create a new database for the application and let its name match with the name in the .env file

-7. Migrate the database and its tables
+9. Migrate tables to the database - php artisan migrate

-8. Start the application - php artisan serve
+10. Start the application - php artisan serve